Nonary/MonitorSwapAutomation/Readme.md

 ## Step-by-Step Setup for Monitor Configuration

+---
+# Vibeshine

+Vibeshine is a custom fork of Sunshine that makes display swaps smoother and more reliable as well as add exclusive features like Playnite integration, Windows Graphic Capture in Service mode and more!

+It prevents issues like the dummy plug sticking after reboots or disconnects, so your monitor settings always restore correctly.

+You can download it here: [Vibeshine](https://github.com/Nonary/vibeshine)

+## Setup Steps

+1. **Open Configuration**
+   - In the Vibeshine Web UI, click **Configuration** on the top navigation bar.

+2. **Adjust Display Settings**
+   - Expand the **Audio/Video** section.
+   - Under **Display Setup (Before Stream):**
+     - **Step 1:** Use the dropdown to select the monitor you want Vibeshine to switch to when streaming.
+     - **Step 2:** Choose **Deactivate other displays and activate only the specified display.**

+3. **(Optional but Recommended)**
+   - Create a snapshot of your current display settings.
+     This helps Vibeshine restore everything correctly if something goes wrong.

+✅ That’s it — you’re ready to stream with Vibeshine!

+NOTE: You do not need to use this script after installing Vibeshine, but I am still maintaining it for users who rather remain on Sunshine or Apollo.

+---

+---
+# Sunshine/Apollo Instructions

 1. **Sunshine Output Settings:**
    - In the Sunshine Web UI, ensure the “Output Name” field is blank under **Audio/Video settings**.